sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 ### Determine the amount of memory that is being used on the server

-1. Sign in to the **LON-DEV-01** virtual machine running in the classroom environment.
+1. Sign in to the Lab virtual machine provided for the training/workshop, it could be named **LON-DEV-01** or **DP050-SQL2008R2** or **LONDON**.
 The username is **administrator**, and the password is **Pa55w.rd**.
 1. Use a method of your choice to determine the amount of memory being used by the server.

     > **Tip**: Use System Information, an application included in all modern versions of Windows, to obtain specifications about your server or desktop device.
 To open System Information, select Start, and then enter System Information into the search field.
+Scroll down under System Summary to view Memory information.

 1. Make a note of the value in Notepad.